yajra/laravel-datatables-docs/buttons-with.md

+---
+title: Buttons With Parameters
+description: Pass parameters to export actions
+---

 # Sending Parameter to DataTable Class

 You can send a parameter from controller to DataTable class using the `with` API.